The NHS 10 year plan: is it enough?

 A primary concern is how the NHS will reduce inpatient provision under the transforming care agenda, given that it has already failed to meet targets in this area, now pushed back by a further five years.

 In addition, there is no mention of the Mental Capacity Act and best interest process.
 Specifically, there’s no detail about how health professionals will seek consent for procedures.
 Currently, it is reported that there are inconsistencies in how this is being sought and that there are delays in treatment as a result.

 There is also no acknowledgement of how a person’s home setting will be considered with regards to the discharge process.
 Currently some people are being discharged without the resources they need to stay safe, under the assumption that they receive full time care.
-This means support staff are often expected to provide complex care for individuals in shared accommodation or those who have minimal support hours.
+This means support staff are often expected to provide complex care for individuals in shared accommodation, or for those who have minimal support hours.

 In conclusion, this plan highlights that change is necessary.
-It acknowledges failures and outlines planned improvements.
-We now call on the NHS to work in partnership with expert organisations like ours to ensure that these actions are followed through, making much needed improvements to the lives of thousands of people in the UK.
+It acknowledges failures, and outlines planned improvements.
+We now call on the NHS to work in partnership with expert organisations like ours to ensure that these actions are followed through, making much-needed improvements to the lives of thousands of people in the UK.